It's not just the economy: Why football and sharks can affect elections

 Surveys have shown for decades that a significant number of voters know little about politics.
 This year appears to be no exception.

-Nearly half of those surveyed by the Pew Research Center in July didn't know that Republican Mitt Romney favors more restrictions on abortion than Obama.
+Nearly half of those surveyed by the Pew Research Center in July didn't know that Republican Mitt Romney favours more restrictions on abortion than Obama.

 Only 40 percent knew that Republicans control the House of Representatives - a crucial piece of information needed to assess the Democratic president's tenure and the partisan gridlock that has plagued Washington.